Digital Mental Health Research Team

 Dr. Nelson Shen MHA, PhD

-Dr. Nelson Shen is a Project Scientist at the Centre for Addiction and Mental Health.
+Dr. Nelson Shen is a Staff Scientist at the Centre for Addiction and Mental Health.
 He is also an Assistant Professor in the Institute of Health Policy, Management and Evaluation (IHPME) at the University of Toronto.
 He was a Canadian Institutes of Health Research Health System Impact Post-Doctoral Fellowship.

 Dr. Shen’s program of research is participatory and uses mixed methods to engage patients, families, clinicians and other stakeholders in the design of technologies, processes, policies, and strategies that support digital health and AI initiatives.
 Broadly, his research interests focus on digital health in the areas of patient engagement, privacy, trust, compassion, adoption theory, evaluation, implementation sciences, and design thinking.